sigh/primes-asm/README.md

     * The sieved segment is saved as a template.
       This template is used to initialize the sieve for each subsequent segment so the wheel primes don't need to be explicitly sieved.

-2. Generate the sieve primes.
+2. Generate the first segment.

-    * Find primes and sieve primes up to `sqrt(SEGMENT_SIZE)`.
-    * Find the remaining primes in the first segment.
-These do not need to be sieved.
+    * First segment is special because the primes required to sieve the segment are in the segment itself.
-    * Store all seive primes in an array along with the smallest factor that has yet to be sieved.
+    * Store all primes found in a `sieve_primes` array along with the smallest factor that has yet to be sieved.

 3. Generate the rest of the primes. \
    For each segment: